LinuxCommandLibrary

 copy

-Show information about an installed application
+Show info about an application

-$ flatpak info [com.example.app]
+$ flatpak info com.example.app

 copy